digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Exploring the demo
 ==================

-Explore the demo is intended to help you become familiar with a CN business operation within the CN QS.
+Explore the demo is intended to help you become familiar with a CN business operation within the CN App Quickstart.
-The QS application is intended to be incrementally extended by your team to meet your business needs.
+The App Quickstart application is intended to be incrementally extended by your team to meet your business needs.
-When you are familiar with the QS, review the technology choices and application design to determine what changes are needed.
+When you are familiar with the App Quickstart, review the technology choices and application design to determine what changes are needed.
 Technology and design decisions are ultimately up to you.

 .. wip::

-As a result, the CN QS guides may be a little out of step with the application.
+As a result, the CN App Quickstart guides may be a little out of step with the application.
 If you find errors or other inconsistencies, please contact your representative at Digital Asset.

-This section works through a complete business operation within the CN QS.
+This section works through a complete business operation within the CN App Quickstart.

 Prerequisites
 =============

-You should have successfully `installed the CN QS <../download/cnqs-installation.html>`__ before beginning this demonstration.
+You should have successfully `installed the CN App Quickstart <../download/cnqs-installation.html>`__ before beginning this demonstration.

 Access to the `CN Docker repository <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`__